Smoothness-Adaptive Contextual Bandits: Impossibility of Costless Adaptation to Smoothness

 Fix a parameter $\Delta \le \frac{1}{4}$.
-First, consider a nominal problem instance in $\cP(\gamma, \alpha, 1)$, such that the first action's payoff function is $\frac{1}{2}$ for every context, except for the interval $[0,2\Delta^{\frac{1}{\gamma}}]$, where it has a ``downward bump" and reaches its minimum, $\frac{1}{2}-\Delta$, and the second action's payoff function is $\frac{1}{2}$ everywhere.
+First, consider a nominal problem instance in $\cP(\gamma, \alpha, 1)$ such that the first action's payoff function is $\frac{1}{2}$ for every covariate except for the interval $[0,2\Delta^{\frac{1}{\gamma}}]$, where it has a ``downward bump" and reaches its minimum, $\frac{1}{2}-\Delta$, and the second action's payoff function is $\frac{1}{2}$ everywhere.
 Furthermore, for each $1\le m\le M\coloneqq \lfloor \Delta^{\frac{1}{\gamma}-\frac{1}{\beta}}\rfloor$, consider a problem instance in $\cP(\beta, \alpha, 1)$ such that the payoff functions are equal to the aforementioned payoff functions everywhere except for the interval $I_m\coloneqq [2(m-1)\Delta^{\frac{1}{\beta}}, 2m\Delta^{\frac{1}{\beta}}]$, where the first action's payoff function has an ``upward bump" and reaches its maximum, $\frac{1}{2}+\Delta$, as depicted in Figure \ref{fig-impossibility-proof-idea}.
-That is, for the problem $m$, the first action is optimal over some segment of $I_m$ \newam{with a gap of at least $\frac{\Delta}{2}$.} To meet its performance guarantees over $\cP(\gamma,\alpha,1)$, in at least one of the intervals $I_m$, the number of times $\pi$ selects action $1$ must be ``small."
+That is, for the problem $m$, the first action is optimal over some segment of $I_m$ \oldnewam{with a gap of at least $\frac{\Delta}{2}$.} To meet its performance guarantees over $\cP(\gamma,\alpha,1)$, in at least one of the intervals $I_m$, the number of times $\pi$ selects action $1$ must be ``small."
 We denote one such interval by $I_{m*}$.
-Using this observation along with the fact that one can differentiate between the nominal problem described above and problem instance $m^\ast$ only based on the outcomes of action 1 in the interval $I_{m*}$, one may show that any admissible policy cannot distinguish between these two problem instances with strictly positive probability.
-This causes such policy not to select action $1$ almost half of the times in which realized contexts belong to the interval $I_m^\ast$.
+Using this observation along with the fact that one can differentiate between the nominal problem described above and problem instance $m^\ast$ based only on the outcomes of action 1 in the interval $I_{m*}$, one may show that any admissible policy cannot distinguish between these two problem instances with strictly positive probability.
+This causes such a policy not to select action $1$ almost half of the times in which the realized covariates belong to the interval $I_m^\ast$.
 Interval $I_m^\ast$ contains a segment over which the first action is optimal for the problem $m^\ast$, which guarantees the regret bound stated in the theorem for a carefully selected value for the parameter $\Delta$.

-\textbf{At Least Lipschitz-Smooth Payoffs.} The proof of Part 2 of the theorem follows a similar line of arguments.
-We next detail the key ideas for the case $d=1$; the construction of the worst-case instance in this setting is depicted in Figure~\ref{fig-impossibility-proof-idea-at-least-Lipschitz}.
+\textbf{At-Least-Lipschitz-Smooth Payoffs.} The proof of Part 2 of the theorem follows a similar line of reasoning.
+We next detail the key ideas for the case of $d=1$; the construction of the worst-case instance in this setting is depicted in Figure~\ref{fig-impossibility-proof-idea-at-least-Lipschitz}.